nextest-rs/nextest/site/src/docs/design/architecture/signal-handling.md

 within a job object and then calls `TerminateJobObject`, both nextest and all its child processes are terminated.

+When a test times out, nextest calls `TerminateJobObject` on the job object associated with the test immediately.
+In the future, it would be interesting to send a Ctrl-C (or maybe a `WM_CLOSE`?) to the test process first.

 [job objects]: https://learn.microsoft.com/en-us/windows/win32/procthread/job-objects
 [terminate-job-object]: https://docs.microsoft.com/en-us/windows/win32/api/jobapi2/nf-jobapi2-terminatejobobject